AB-829 Arctic Winter Ecology (10 ECTS)

 Percentage of final grade

-Written case study (individual)50 %
+Written research proposal (individual)50 %

 Student life